wp-plugins/codepeople-post-map/readme.txt

 = Q: Could I insert the map as widget? =

-A: Yes, go to the menu option: "Appearance / Widgets" and insert the "CP Google Maps" widget on side bar.
+A: Yes, you can.
+Go to the menu option: "Appearance / Widgets" and insert the "CP Google Maps" widget on side bar.

 == Screenshots ==